fagossa/introrust_xebia/README.md

 # Getting started with Rust lang

 We provided a docker image containing all the needed environment.
-In order to start working with the code you need to type the following:
+In order to start working with the code, you need to type the following:

 ```
-$./build
+$ ./build
-$./shell
+$ ./shell
 ```

-Now you a inside a docker container inside the _workspace_ folder.
+Now, you are a inside a docker container in the _workspace_ folder.
 The contents of this folder are shared as a docker volume, so, any updates to the files will be taken into account inside the container.

 # Compiling